Homemade Sourdough French Toast

 Whether you’re making this for a weekend brunch or a weekday morning, it’s a delicious and beautifully simple breakfast.

-🍓 Totally customizable: Keep it classic with butter and syrup or add fresh berries, whipped cream, whipped honey, etc.
+🍓 Totally customizable: Keep it classic with maple syrup or load it up with fresh berries, whipped cream, or cinnamon sugar.

 ⭐️⭐️⭐️⭐️⭐️ Review